vivekpandiaraj/Telegram-send-message/README.md

 # Telegram-send-message
 Simple function to send telegram message to user.
-You can get your token from bot father. get chat id using get id bot in telegram bot.
+You can get your token from bot father.
+You can find chat id using https://web.telegram.org/ in url bar.
+**Working Code updated in 2023.**